CiscoDevNet/pathman-sr/dCloud/README.md

 Now you are done and you should have a session being started for you.

-# How do I configure my APPs to talk to my dCloud ODL + topology?
+# How do I configure my APP to talk to my dCloud ODL + topology?

-Note:
+**Note:**

-These apps have been adapted to the Lithium release of Opendaylight.
+The Pathman_SR app has been tested with Lithium SR3 and Beryllium SR1 ans SR2

-**No changes are needed to run these apps towards the above-mentioned topology in dCloud.**
+**No changes are needed to run this app towards the above-mentioned topology in dCloud.**

 For other setups, you may need to change ip/port/auth details.